 ISO20121 by 2021

-We are working to secure ISO 20121 in 2021.
-ISO 20121 is a recognised and reputable international standard of accreditation that demonstrates our unwavering commitment to running sustainable events at The CCD.
-With a structured approach addressing climate change, waste, biodiversity, inclusion and healthy living, everyone at The CCD is committed to achieving our sustainability vision.
+In 2021, we secured ISO 20121 accreditation becoming one of a small number of Irish venues to hold this standard.
+ISO 20121 is a recognised international accreditation that demonstrates our commitment to running sustainable events.
+With a structured approach addressing climate change, waste and biodiversity, everyone at The CCD is committed to achieving our sustainability vision.

 At The CCD, not only are we are committed to offering sustainable dishes, but we also promise food safety, freshness and small farm economics, as well as environmental sustainability.
 We use indigenous suppliers from all over Ireland who champion sustainable practices and ensure that our food is fresher, tastier and as nutritious as possible.